krishnakadiyala/NPAcourse/labs/Using_3rd_Party_Modules/Ansible_Lab_25_Parser_Templates.md

 ##### Step 1

 Create a playbook file called `parsers.yml` Inside the playbook add the following play definition and vars to define template path.
-Feel free to look inside the template path to view all the exisiting templates and how they are built.
+Feel free to look inside the template path to view all the existing templates and how they are built.

 >Note: Later in this lab we are going to use a role called network-engine so for now it's been added to the play definition so Ansible can find the roles we've installed.